 1. It is quite simple in nature:

 Yes, the training process that is involved with this method is quite simple to understand as it particularly only focuses on the company.
-It can be learned through experimentation process itself and doesn’t need a formal classroom structure coupled with teachers for training.
+It can be learned through the experimentation process itself and doesn’t need a formal classroom structure coupled with teachers for training.

 2. The method is economical: